zhanghaohao/k8s-web-terminal/README.md

 [<h1>中文版</h1>](https://github.com/zhanghaohao/k8s-web-terminal/blob/master/README_zh.md)
 # What is k8s-web-terminal?
-if you are using docker or kubernetes for your service, you will need to login the container and execute some commands. you have some ways to achieve this.
+If you are using docker or kubernetes for your service, you will need to login the container and execute some commands.
+You have some ways to achieve this.
 - **login by `docker exec`**
 Annoying, because you have to find the node, login to the node, find the container ...
 - **login by management tool like Rancher**
 Enjoyable but not Flexible, because you can not develop by your own requirement.
 - **login by implement your own tool**
 Enjoyable and Flexible.
 Now you can login to the container by the third way.
 Cool! right?
 # How does k8s-web-terminal work?
 k8s-web-terminal builds websocket connection between docker REST API and frontend xterm.js plugin.